Skip to main content

 TensorFlow Data Validation

-It includes reviewing descriptive statistics, inferring a schema, checking for and fixing anomalies, and checking for drift and skew in datasets.
+This includes looking at descriptive statistics, inferring a schema, checking for and fixing anomalies, and checking for drift and skew in our dataset.
 It's important to understand your dataset's characteristics, including how it might change over time in your production pipeline.
 It's also important to look for anomalies in your data, and to compare your training, evaluation, and serving datasets to make sure that they're consistent.

 TensorFlow I/O

-TensorFlow I/O is a collection of file systems and file formats that are not available in TensorFlow's built-in support.
-It provides IO support (e.g., format conversion) for a number of systems and cloud vendors.
+TensorFlow I/O is an extension package for TensorFlow that contains a collection of file systems and file formats that are not available in TensorFlow's built-in support (e.g., format conversion).
+It allows for integration with a number of systems and cloud vendors.

 The goal of TensorFlow Model Analysis is to provide a mechanism for model evaluation in TFX.
-Using TensorFlow Model Analysis, you can perform model evaluations in your TFX pipeline and view the resulting metrics and plots in a Jupyter notebook.
-Specifically, it can provide the following:
+Using TensorFlow Model Analysis, you can perform model evaluation in your TFX pipeline, and view the resulting metrics and plots in a Jupyter notebook.
+Specifically, it can provide:

 TensorFlow Lite (TFLite)

 LiteRT (short for Lite Runtime), formerly known as TensorFlow Lite, is Google's high-performance runtime for on-device AI.
-You can find ready-to-run LiteRT models for a wide range of ML/AI tasks, or you can use our AI Edge conversion and optimization tools to convert and run TensorFlow, PyTorch, and JAX models to the TFLite format.
-Multi-platform support: Supports Android devices, iOS devices, embedded Linux, and microcontrollers.
+You can find ready-to-run LiteRT models for a wide range of ML/AI tasks.
+You can also use the AI Edge conversion and optimization tools to convert your TensorFlow, PyTorch, and JAX models to the TFLite format to run them.
+Multi-platform support: compatible with Android devices, iOS devices, embedded Linux, and microcontrollers.

-To make a batch prediction request, you use the Google Cloud console or the Vertex AI API.
-Your input data source must be a CSV object stored in a Cloud Storage bucket or a BigQuery table.
-Predictions by AutoML (predictions for a forecast model) do not support endpoint deployment or online predictions.
-To request online predictions from a forecast model, use the tabular workflow for forecasting.
+To make a batch prediction request, you can use either the Google Cloud console or the Vertex AI API.
+Your input data source is a CSV object stored in a Cloud Storage bucket or a BigQuery table.
+AutoML forecasting does not support endpoint deployment and online predictions.
+To request online predictions from a forecasting model, use the tabular workflow for forecasting.

 To customize how Vertex AI serves online predictions from your custom-trained model, you can specify a custom container instead of a pre-built container when you create a Model resource.
 With a custom container, Vertex AI runs an arbitrary Docker container of your choice on each prediction node.